 As shown in the previous post, wine is an experience, and experience lends to memories.
 This experience is enhanced by the people surrounding you, food you are eating, and even the mood you are in.
 This is the type of magic we want to create and as crazy (and old-world enraging) as it sounds, we are simply thrilled to explore the terroir in Missouri.
 We hope to bring out the rolling oak and dogwood lined hills laden with the foliage that feeds our famed wildlife, morel potent soil, and hints of primrose, coneflower, and hawthorn at the nose of every sip.

 There you have it: experiences, memories, learning, tasting, all in the spirit of fully enjoying wine: a captivating story that is far from having an ending.
-The four of us agreed that before we started anything we wanted to have a name for our venture.
-We will have to give credit where it is due, and the idea of Dale Hollow goes back to a time before my brother and I were involved with women, except for the only one that matters when you are young, momma.
-Her plan for my brother and I was to move out of our bedrooms and up the driveway into the woods where we could have our own houses and families.
+When it comes to the name, we will have to give credit where it is due, and the idea of Dale Hollow goes back to a time before dating and marriage, when the only woman that matters is momma.
+Her plan for her kids was to move out of the bedrooms and up the driveway into the woods where we could have our own houses and families.
 At the top of the driveway we could have one of those wooden signs that reads “Dale Hollow”.

 Considering what we hold most dear about wine against the back drop of family and friends, we couldn’t think of a better name for the venture.
 To us, the origin of the name encompasses all the things we know and love, and we hope to have the terroir of our little slice of paradise reflected in our wine.
 With a little luck, the enjoyment, experiences, and memories will follow suit.
 It is more than a name to us.